-Trump in no rush on North Korea as long as no weapon tests
+Trump won't rush North Korea on denuclearization as long as no weapon tests

 Vietnam has released few details about arrangements for the summit including its specific venue or timing.

-Kim is traveling to Vietnam, through China, by train.
-He passed through the Chinese city of Changsha at around 1.10 p.m.
+Kim is making his way to Vietnam, through China, by train and passed through the city of Changsha at around 1.10 p.m.
 (0510 GMT), South Korea’s Yonhap news agency reported.

 That would put him on track to arrive in Vietnam by early Tuesday.